JardaniWorld/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This code allocates memory using malloc
+This code allocates memory for an array using malloc